Secure a DE Name Reservation for Your Business Today

 The Secretary of State maintains a database of:

-Post a job to inquire about Delaware company name formation from an attorney listed with the UpCounsel marketplace.
+If you need help with understanding Name Reservation, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel from law schools such as Harvard Law School and Yale Law School, and have an average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.